iganets/iganet/docs/README.md

 ## Mathematical notation

+IgANets adopts the following mathematical symbols and notation conventions.

 ### B-Spline basis functions

 - \f$ \xi_d \f$ is the value of the parametric coordinate in the \f$ d \f$-th parametric dimension